c5c86a/vm/README.md

 # vm

 1. Create VMs at vultr in parallel
-2. Wait until port is listening
+2. Wait until all application ports are listening
-3. Show logs until port is listening
+3. Show all log files if any application port is not listening after 10 minutes